trustbridge/ethereum-channel/contract-event-listener/README.md

-# Inbound Event Listener
+# README

-## Short Description
-A single-threaded worker that listens for ethereum blockchain contract events according to provided configuration.
+A single-threaded worker that reroutes for ethereum blockchain contract events according to provided configuration.

 The configuration contains 3 main sections:
 1. Worker: configures main worker parameters: